 A typical knife has several parts.
 The blade is composed of the point, the tip, the edge, spine, and heel.
 Between the handle and the blade, you will find the heel and the bolster.
 And for the handle, you will have the pins, handle scales and the tang.
-It is this latter part that interests us for the full tang knife.

 - With glue

 - By injected material